5 Simple Ways to Create an Intentional Home

 I’ll be the first to admit that I am not the best at this but I think it is foundational to an intentional home.
 As our children get older and more and more opportunities become available for anyone and everyone in the family, I take my position as gatekeeper very seriously.
 Rest…not just sleep, but rest…is essential and I think any home functions and thrives when it is well-rested.
 Even in busy seasons, it is important to safeguard times of rest and recharge.

 For me, personally, rest right now looks like a lot of “no’s”.
 No to this dinner or that outing.
 No to financial opportunities.
-No to even things that would be fun to do.
+Sometimes, even no to even things that would be fun to do.
 No…because I’m saying “yes” to making sure everyone in our home has some white space in the calendar each week.
 I’m also saying “yes” to making sure our family all has some white space at the same time, several times each week.

 Faith is foundational to our family and many things in our schedule are built around that.
 Second to that, I make sure to carve out time that just the 5 of us are together several times a week, whether it is for our evening meals, some Sunday afternoon pool time, or a little day trip on a Saturday, just making sure we are soaking up this season…together.

-Tip: No matter who still lives in your home, make sure there are intentional times when everyone puts away the electronics…at the same time…it’s life-changing.
+No matter who still lives in your home, make sure there are intentional times when everyone puts away the electronics…at the same time…it’s life-changing.
 Turn off notifications (seriously, I have zero notifications set on my phone and it was truly life-changing.
 I don’t need to know exactly when my best friend puts up a new post…that “ding ding” is damaging), delete an app for the weekend, silence your phone, leave it in your bag when you’re out to dinner…make intentional and purposeful decisions about what controls your time and attention.
 This is important for ages 0-100!

 If you’re looking for a little help for sleep at night, I highly recommend the Hatch Restore.
 There is also a version for kids.
 It works really well at helping set aside wind down time and a gentle wake up time in the mornings.
 The sound machine affects are also wonderful!